The Financial Lives of the Poets by Jess Walter

 Acquired from: the publisher

 Matt Prior is a man on the edge of losing everything.
 After a long career as the financial reporter for a local newspaper, Matt gave it all up a couple of years ago to chase a dream.
 He started his own online site titled poetfolio.com, a site dedicated to giving financial news and advice in poetic form.
 Predictably, it was a failure.
 As was his wife, Lisa's, attempt to cash in on the collectible market by buying on ebay and reselling.
 The result was a garage full of stuff that Lisa couldn't move.
 After the collapse of the website, Matt headed back to the newspaper, just as the paper started cutting jobs and within four months, Matt found himself out of a job.
 Now the family is living on Lisa's part-time job.
 Sound bad?
 It gets worse.
 The Priors have also gotten themselves into a house they can no longer afford and trying to keep themselves in it has only made things worse.
 Now Matt has six days to come up with $31,000 or they will lose the house.
 A fact he hasn't mentioned to Lisa.
 His pension is almost nothing and the stocks he so confidently bought a few years back have tanked.
 Bad enough for you yet?
-What...there's more.
+Wait...there's more.
 Matt's dad, who is having financial problems of his own and is slipping into dementia, is living with them.
-Matt and Lisa have elected to put their boys into Catholic school because the local public school is so dangerous but making the tuition has also become problematic.
-To top it all off, Lisa seems to have slipping into an affair with a former beau.
+Matt and Lisa have elected to put their boys into Catholic school because the local public school is so dangerous; but making the tuition has also become problematic.
+To top it all off, Lisa seems to have slipped into an affair with a former beau.

 Sound like something that could be made humorous?
-I wouldn't have thought so either.
+I wouldn't have thought so, either.
 But Walter manages to find the humor.
 He has thrown in almost every problem a family could have and is more than up front about the realities of these problems.
 It's something of a "if you don't laugh, you'll never stop crying" mentality.

 As the book opens, Matt is at a 7/11 buying milk that he needs to have for his sons first thing in the morning.
-And that's when he meets Jamie and Skeet, two guys he would probably not even exchange pleasantries with.
+And that's when he meets Jamie and Skeet, two guys he would probably not even normally exchange pleasantries with.
 Yet, somehow, he ends up hanging out with these guys for the rest of the evening, picking up a new nickname and the germ of an idea for how he might be able to dig himself out of his financial mess.
 And that's how Matt finds himself exploring the idea of becoming a drug dealer and gets involved with a some very interesting characters.

 The book I read was not the book I was expecting when I opened the cover.
 To be honest, I'm not sure exactly what I was expecting.
 I imagined that the book might be depressing, perhaps a bit dry, what with finances involved in the title.
 And there are some very depressing aspects to the book.
 Walter pulls no punches when he goes after the home mortgage crisis, the newspaper crisis, and business practices in general.
 But dry this book is not.